Monsoon1019/Multiple-EEG-Patterns-of-DOC/README.md

-# This code repository is used to analyze the prognostic prediction value of different parameter characteristics of EEG.
+# This code repository is used to analyze the prognostic prediction value of different parameter characteristics of EEG